-The Suunto Zoop Novo is the successor of the Zoop.
-It’s gotten a little bulkier and has several added features and functions compared to the first version of entry-level wrist mounted scuba diving computers by Suunto.
+The Suunto Zoop Novo is the successor of the Suunto Zoop dive computer.
+It’s gotten a little bulkier and has several added features and functions compared to the first version of entry-level wrist-mounted scuba dive computers by Suunto.

-The size is overall easy to manage and navigation is super easy with four dedicated buttons placed around the display.
+The size of the dive computer is overall easy to manage and navigation is super easy with four dedicated buttons placed around the display.